 Asia Financial Forum 2021- day 1

-The Asian Financial Forum (AFF) was jointly organised by the Hong Kong Special Administrative Region (HKSAR) Government and the Hong Kong Trade Development Council and was held on January 18-19, 2021.
+The Asia Financial Forum (AFF) was jointly organised by the Hong Kong Special Administrative Region (HKSAR) Government and the Hong Kong Trade Development Council and was held on January 18-19, 2021.
 More than 5 000 influential global policymakers, financial experts, business leaders, economists, investors and entrepreneurs from 70 countries and regions signed up to participate online for the first time to examine opportunities and challenges for finance, investment and business in the new global economic landscape.

 The theme of the two day form was “Reshaping World Economic Landscape” and, was opened by the Chief Executive, HKSAR Government, Mrs Carrie Lam, who delivered an opening address.
 Mr Guo Shuqing ,the Secretary of Party Committee of the People’s Bank of China and Chairman of the China Banking and Insurance Regulatory Commission gave a keynote speech.

 Mrs Lam pointed out in her opening address that Hong Kong’s fundamentals remain strong amidst the challenges of the COVID-19 pandemic.
 “Hong Kong’s financial system has demonstrated its strengths and resilience.
 Our financial markets continue to operate orderly, and that includes the Linked Exchange Rate System.”